inko-lang/inko/docs/source/guides/contributing.md

 To run the stdlib tests:

-1. Enter the libstd directory `cd libstd`
+1. Enter the std directory `cd std`
 2. Run the tests using `cargo run -p inko --release -- test`

 ### Shell scripts